itsbrex/Webhook-Mcp-Claude/README.md

 }
 ```

-3. Click "Save" to install the MCP server

 ## Tool Documentation

 * **send_message**
-  * Send message to webhook endpoint and wait for response
+  * Send message to a webhook endpoint and wait for response
   * Inputs:
+    * `url` (string, required): The webhook URL to send the message to
     * `content` (string, required): Message content to send
     * `username` (string, optional): Display name
     * `avatar_url` (string, optional): Avatar URL